sergey-khl/htmx-test/README.md

 ## what I added:

-- A webpack folder was added with my views and apline js code for reactive a frontend.
+- A webpack folder was added with my views and alpine js code for a reactive frontend.
 Hot relead is supported (see webpack.config.js).
 - Added alias for the webpack src folder.
 In your controller behaviours add:

   - ```